 - Hakel fossils and Hajul fossils - Mount Lebanon.
 Rich find of Upper Cretaceous fossils known since the times of Herodotus.
 In Hakel have been found more than 50 species of fossil fish, in Hajul - 35 species.

 - Sahel Alma fossils - Beirut.
-Rich find of Upper Cretaceous fossils - approximately 60 species of fish not found anywhere else.
+Rich find of Upper Cretaceous fossils - approximately 60 species of fish exclusively found only here.

 Man made landmarks

 - Amioun crypts - North.
 In the centr of Amioun trown is located cliff with 28 man made chambers, which are 15 - 24 thousand years old.

 - Ksar Akil - Moount Lebanon.
 Rock shelter with very well preserved remnants of Paleolithic settlement.
 Deposits are 23.6 m thick.
 Here has been found a skeleton of eight years olf human boy and deept - also remnants of Neanderthals.
 Early humans lived here already 45,000 years ago.

 - Byblos - Mount Lebanon.
 Possibly the oldest continuously inhabited city in the world.
 Settlement started to develop here sometimes around 6230 BC, town with buildings of similar size developed during the 3rd millenium BC.
 Today it contains remnants of Phoenician temples and medieval architecture.

 - Sarepta - South.
 The only abandoned ruins of ancient Phoenician city in the heartland of this culture - other cities are still inhabited and ancient cultural layer has been changed.
 First mentioned in the 14th century BC.
 Here several millenia earlier was located also Neolithic settlement.
 In the site remain ancient port structures as well as Phoenician columns, marble slabs and other artefacts.
 Some traces of an important cult site were found.